thephm/signal_sqlite_md/README.md

 Unlike my [signal_md](https://github.com/thephm/signal_md) which requires output from `signald`, this one requires nothing beyond this Python script, configuration, and a tool to export the DB.

 ## Disclaimer

 I probably should've called it `signal_sqlite_csv_md` because the script doesn't read directly from the SQLite DB, instead it parses a CSV export from it.
 I tried directly accessing the DB and gave up 🤣

-## Dependencies

-The code in this repo relies heavily on my message_md classes which contain generic `Message`, `Person`, `Group` and other classes and the methods to convert messages to Markdown files.
-Be sure to read the `README` and the configuration guide for that repo first.

 ## Context